-To make sure that your intended beneficiaries reap the maximum rewards from your estate, it is always recommended to fully investigate your future estate planning needs and aims to ultimately guard against any part of your estate benefiting other parties, such as HMRC.
+To ensure your intended beneficiaries receive the maximum from your estate, it is always recommended to fully investigate your estate planning needs now to guard against unintended parties laying claim to part of the estate.

 It will be almost impossible to plan ahead for certain factors, whilst other possible threats to your estate can be foreseen.
 Whatever the factor, examining your estate planning needs well in advance is always the best way to safeguard the interests of your heirs.

-One of the biggest threats to passing on your estate is that of Inheritance Tax, generally weighing in at 40%.
-At its current lower level, Inheritance Tax is a concern for many people, not just those with a high level of wealth.
+One of the biggest threats to passing on your estate is that of Inheritance Tax, set at 40% of the taxable estate value.
+At this level, inheritance tax is a concern for many people, notably homeowners, and not just those of high net worth.

 By examining your estate planning needs and objectives well ahead of the time when there is any need to act, you can identify the various ways to protect your estate and the interests of your beneficiaries.

-Knowing exactly what you want to achieve is the first step towards informing your estate planning needs, for instance:
+Knowing exactly what you want to achieve is the first step towards shaping your estate planning.
+For instance:

 - Is your main aim that your estate be handled with tax efficiency in mind?